-How to Be on ‘The Walking Dead’: Join the Zombie Cast!
+How to Be on ‘The Walking Dead’: Tips to Join the Zombie Cast

 If you're wondering how to be on 'The Walking Dead' and you by chance reside in or around the Georgia area, you're in luck!
 'The Walking Dead' films primarily out of Georgia in locations like Atlanta, Fairburn, Haralson and Senoia, to name a few, and consistently works with the Atlanta Extras Casting Company to score willing bodies that want to get the zombie treatment.